Trump cuts refugee cap to lowest level ever, depicts them on campaign trail as a threat and burden

 “We continue to be the single-greatest contributor to the relief of humanitarian crisis all around the world,” Pompeo said.
 “We will continue to do so, certainly so long as President Trump is in office.”

-The president’s campaign speeches veer away from that view, most recently in Minnesota, where he told supporters Wednesday that Biden was planning to “inundate your state with a historic flood of refugees.”
+The president’s campaign speeches veer from that view, most recently in Minnesota, where he told supporters Wednesday that Biden was planning to “inundate your state with a historic flood of refugees.”
 He paused to allow the boos and jeers to resonate.

 The president told supporters that Biden “will turn Minnesota into a refugee camp, overwhelming public resources, overcrowding schools and inundating your hospitals,” by bringing foreigners “from the most dangerous countries in the world, including Yemen, Syria, and your favorite country, Somalia.”